Vijayagiridharan/Don-s-Pay/instructions for database setup.md

 Following these procedures will set up MySQL for your application, create the necessary database structure, and seed it with sample data for development and testing purposes.
 ```

-Feel free to copy and paste this text into your markdown editor or wherever you need it!
-Let me know if there's anything else I can assist you with.